 - Understands the widespread impact of trauma and potential paths for recovery

-- Recognises the signs and symptoms of trauma in clients, families, staff and others involved in the system
+- Recognises the signs and symptoms of trauma in female survivors, families, staff and others involved in the system

 - Responds by fully integrating knowledge about trauma into policies, procedures and practices; and